zephir-lang/zephir-docs/en/static-analysis.md

 Finding such errors is sometimes tricky, however static analysis helps the programmer to find bugs in advance.

+<a name='dead-code-elimination'></a>
 ## Dead Code Elimination
 Zephir informs the developer about unreachable branches in the code and performs dead code elimination, which means it gets rid of all that code from the generated binary, since it cannot be executed anyway:

 ```zephir
 class Utils